9madsheep/sggg_bin_translation2/readme.md

 This tool provides a simple workflow for translating the main SGGG game binary (`1_SGGG.BIN`).
 Since the original binary uses **Shift-JIS encoding** and a fixed-width Japanese font layout, you must apply an **xdelta patch** beforehand.
 This patch converts the game to use normal fonts suitable for English and expands the binary to fit longer strings (Only version v1.022 of the game is compatible).
+Some notable patches:
+* **megavolt85**: Half wide font 12x24 and support ASCII charset
+* **Derek Pascarella aka ateam**: Hacked bios font func and extended the main bin file, fix for char name entry
+* **MadSheep**: Skill space fix and multiple choice dialog space fix

-After patching, the tool allows you to:
+After xdelta patch, the tool allows you to:

 * View and translate text entries from the binary
 * Save translation progress
 * Generate a fully patched, playable translated binary

+Note: the provided **sggg_data.txt** contains the translations the english translation project made

 ---